arithmetric/aws-lambda-ses-forwarder/README.md

 From header is changed to display the original sender but to be sent from the original destination.

-  For example, if an email sent by "Jane Example <jane@example.com>" to info@example.com is processed by this script, the From and Reply-To headers will be set to:
+  For example, if an email sent by `Jane Example <jane@example.com>` to `info@example.com` is processed by this script, the From and Reply-To headers will be set to:

   ```